pfroud/bike-prices/README.md

 Furthermore, the Domane version one cheaper than the 4.0 Disc is the [2.3](http://archive.trekbikes.com/us/en/2015/Trek/domane_2_3_compact) ($1,680), which has a 105 groupset.
 That means if you spend $420 to upgrade from the Domane 2.3 to the Domane 4.0 Disc, you downgrade from 105, *skipping Tiagra,* and get Sora.

-The Domane 4.0 Disc has a carbon-fiber frame,  which the bikes I compared it to don't.
+The Domane 4.0 Disc has a carbon-fiber frame,  which the Dolce and other Domane I just compared it to don't.
 But you can choose from *at least five other* bikes cheaper than the Domane 4.0 Disc which still have a 105 groupset and a full-carbon frame.

 ## Issues & future work